On Thursday March 9th at 7:30 p.m. the North Carolina Symphony will be performing at Keppel Auditorium located at Catawba College.

 Works being performed at this concert are Jubilation Overture by Robert Ward, Caroline Shaw’s Lo for solo violin and orchestra where Carolina herself will be the solo violinist and lastly, Tchaikovsky’s Symphony No. 4 in F Minor.

-Caroline Shaw, a North Carolina native is the composer of Lo; a Partita that received the Pulitzer in 2013 making her the youngest-ever winner of the most prestigious prize in American composition.
+Caroline Shaw, a North Carolina native, composed Partita for 8 Voices, which received the Pulitzer in 2013 making her the youngest-ever winner of the most prestigious prize in American composition.
 Shaw is known as both a composer and performer.
 She forges a relationship with the orchestra by inserting herself into the music as the solo violinist; she fulfills her “Be free” adage by choosing not to notate much of her solo part, making every performance of Lo a thoughtful reinvention.

 Come enjoy Our State’s Finest!
 Tickets to the North Carolina Symphony Orchestra’s March 9th concert are $23.75 for adults, $6.50 for students, and $4.25 for children ages 8 and younger; Balcony For A Buck is also offered for this concert.
 Concert tickets are available at Rowan County Convention & Visitors Bureau, Sidewalk Deli, Pinocchio’s (Spencer), and Crescent Pharmacy (Rockwell).
 Tickets may be purchased also through PayPal on the Symphony’s website (www.salisburysymphony.org), or by credit card by calling the Symphony office at 704.637.4314.
 The box office will open at 6:30 p.m. the evening of the performance.